Hannah Lucy Cockroft OBE, PLY, DL, is nine-time Paralympic Champion, and one of Britain’s best-known para-athletes.

 Hannah was first introduced to para-sport at 12 years old, when the Cardinals wheelchair basketball team performed a demonstration at her secondary school.
 From this moment, she was hooked.
 Hannah played for the Cardinals for six years, whilst dipping into other sports through the club.

 After picking up wheelchair racing at a talent day at Loughborough University in October 2007, Hannah has blazed a trail straight to legend status.
 Making her senior debut for Great Britain at 18 years old, Hannah is now one of the most successful para-athletes in recent times.
-Seven-time Paralympic champion and 14-time World champion, alongside three European gold medals, Hannah is currently the T34 World Record holder in the 100m, 200m, 400m, 800m and 1500m.
+Nine-time Paralympic champion and 16-time World champion, alongside three European gold medals, Hannah is currently the T34 World Record holder in the 100m, 200m, 400m, 800m and 1500m.
 She was named an OBE in the 2022 Queens New Years honours after her success in Tokyo.

 Off the track, Hannah’s personality has seen her invited onto shows such as ‘The Great British Bake Off’, ‘The Crystal Maze’ and ‘Strictly Come Dancing’, which she won with her partner on the show, Pasha.
 Hannah also made history by being nominated for the 2013 Sports Personality of the Year award; the first Paralympian ever to be nominated outside of a Paralympic year.
 Furthermore, she was named British Sportswoman of the Year by the Sports Journalist Association in 2017, being the first para-athlete to ever win the award in its 57-year history!
 Hannah was made a Deputy Lieutenant of West Yorkshire in 2016, being the youngest person to hold the title by over 30 years.